erz-7/MRI_denoising/README.md

 2. Z-score normalizes each patient image to itself to uniformize the dataset

-3. Re-organizez the dataset as to create a single contiguous 3D array containing each slice within the dataset, which is then saved as a .pt tensor file for model import.
+3. Re-organizes the dataset as to create a single contiguous 3D array containing each slice within the dataset, which is then saved as a .pt tensor file for model import.

 ### Analysis
 The file ____ contains our model and training loop for generating our results at the click of a button: